Bharatanatyam

 Having attended classes with Akademi (formerly Academy of Indian Dance), she performed at the Commonwealth Institute, Royal Festival Hall and School of Oriental and African Studies.
 She was part of a welcome dance for Ravi Shankar at the Barbican Hall and gave a solo recital at the British Museum to celebrate an exhibition of South Indian Art.

-teachers of the Kalakshetra School in Chennai, most recently under the
+Fabrizia has refined her dance technique with Anusha Subramanyam and teachers of the Kalakshetra School in Chennai, most recently under the tuition of Krishna Latha.

-Dance is a way of creating an awareness and confidence within oneself.
 This sensing of toe to fingertip shapes the body into moving sculpture.